jackanth/bethe-faster/README.md

 # bethe-faster

-An sequential Monte Carlo approach to particle ID.
+A framework for particle identification and energy estimation using a sequential Monte Carlo method.

 ![dQ/dx distributions](images/dQdx.png)